-Intergovernmental and interagency coordination remains essential to the successful achievement of all of the above objectives.
-Colleton County, the Colleton County Economic Alliance, the Colleton County School District, and other organizations shall continue to be involved as the City of Walterboro's development process continues to evolve.
+Intergovernmental and interagency coordination is essential to the successful achievement of all of the above objectives.
+Colleton County, the Colleton County Economic Alliance, the Colleton County School District, and other organizations should be involved as the City of Walterboro's development process evolves.